wentao0420/quantumcomputer/README.md

 **Brief Introduction:**

-This library that we found is a library for Python which made it possible to run quantum computing simulations on an ordinary computer (it was a kind of a virtual quantum computer).
+This library that we found is a Python library which made it possible to run quantum computing simulations on an ordinary computer (it was a kind of a virtual quantum computer).

 The basic units of information in quantum computing which are implemented in the library are qubits and quantum registers.
 Qubit is a normalised vector in the two-dimensional, complex Hilbert state space of two-level quantum system.
 The coordinates of the vector define the probability of observing the qubit base states.
 Therefore, the qubit |Phi> holds the superposition of two basic states |0> and |1>, simultaneously: